 Section 1452(d)(3) of the Safe Drinking Water Act states that the term “disadvantaged community” means the service area of a public water system that meets the affordability criteria established by the state.

-Oregon DWSRF’s affordability criteria define Disadvantaged Community as “a public water system with a service area that has a Medium Household Income (MHI) less than the state MHI."
+Oregon DWSRF’s previous affordability criteria defined Disadvantaged Community as “a public water system with a service area that has a Medium Household Income (MHI) less than the state MHI."

-- Oregon's DWSRF Program invites the public and interested stakeholders to attend and participate in our DAC definition virtual open house (via Zoom) and the future public comment period afterwards.
-Time and dates listed below.
+Oregon's DWSRF Program invited the public and interested parties to attend and participate in our DAC definition virtual open house (via Zoom) and the future public comment period afterwards.
+Details and revised DAC definition are below.

 -